-The facades and architecture here are lovely too so don’t miss out walking around this neighborhood.
+The facades and architecture here are lovely too so don’t miss out walking (or biking) around this neighborhood.
 One of my favorite stops is the Nature Boardwalk which isn’t far from North Avenue Beach.
 You’ll find it right next to the zoo.
 There’s also free parking nearby which is rare in Chicago.

 Hope this list gave you a little taste of what Chicago has to offer.
 If you’re familiar with the city and have any spots to add, I’d love to hear about it in the comments.
 I’m always looking for new places to explore and photograph.
 Remember to check out the Go Chicago Card if you’re planning on visiting multiple locations.
 Click here for info and tickets.

 This site contains affiliate links.
 I may receive a small commission for purchases made through these links at no extra cost to you.
 In turn, it helps to support this blog so I’ll be forever grateful.